intel-analytics/ipex-llm/python/llm/example/GPU/Deepspeed-AutoTP/README.md

 This example demonstrates how to run BigDL-LLM optimized low-bit model on multiple [Intel GPUs](../README.md) by leveraging DeepSpeed AutoTP.

 ## Requirements
-To use Intel GPUs for deep-learning tasks, you should install GPU driver and oneAPI Base Toolkit beforehand.
+To run this example with BigDL-LLM on Intel GPUs, you should install GPU driver and oneAPI Base Toolkit beforehand.
 See the [GPU installation guide](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for more details.

 For this particular example, you will need at least two GPUs on your machine.